Haltie13/tut_man/README.md

 - Cupertino Widgets for iOS-native UI

 # Running TutMan
+It is higly recommended to use MacOS to run the app on a Simulator.
 ## Prerequisites
 To run app on iOS/Android simulator.
 - Flutter SDK installed (latest stable version) - to install Flutter follow the instructions: [Flutter Installation](https://docs.flutter.dev/get-started/install)